 - Speak to your transaction account provider and find out if you will be charged to withdraw money from their ATM network.

-- Also find out if you will be charged for withdrawing money via EFTPOS terminals as some EFTPOS terminals are free to use and allow you to withdraw cash for free from major supermarkets and some department stores.
+- Find out if you will be charged for withdrawing money via EFTPOS terminals.
+Some EFTPOS terminals are free to use and allow you to withdraw cash for free from major supermarkets and some department stores.
 Some supermarkets also allow you to use the self-service checkouts to withdraw cash without making a purchase.

-- Think ahead and work out how much money you may require for the whole weekend or the week ahead and withdraw enough money to last.
+- Think ahead and work out how much money you may require for the whole weekend, or the week ahead, and withdraw enough money to last you during that period.